heykayla/my-writing/tutorials/tutorial-clone-a-github-repo-with-github-desktop.md

 The following are a few concepts to review for this tutorial:

-* **Git**: An open-source version control system (VCS) software that serves as a time machine because it records changes to your files and allows you to revert or recall changes you made.
+* **Git**: An open-source version control system (VCS) software that serves as a time machine.
+It records changes to your files and lets you revert or recall changes you made.
-* **GitHub**: A web-based platform built on Git that can host and manage files and allows you to collaborate with other users on projects.
+* **GitHub**: A web-based platform built on Git that can host and manage files and lets you collaborate with other users on projects.
-* Repositories: Folders that store files and their revision history within GitHub.
+* **Repositories**: Folders that store files and their revision history within GitHub.
-* **GitHub Desktop**: An application installed on your local computer that allows you to interact with your GitHub.com account without using the command line and web browser because it provides a simple and intuitive user interface.
+* **GitHub Desktop**: An application installed on your local computer that lets you interact with your remote GitHub.com account without using the command line and web browser.
+It provides a simple and intuitive user interface.
-* **Cloned Repositories**: A local copy of a repository on your computer that is created from and syncs to your GitHub.com account, allowing you to edit and create new files remotely.
+* **Cloned Repositories**: A local copy of a repository on your computer that is created from and syncs to your remote GitHub.com account.
+It lets you edit and create new files locally.

 ## Before you begin